ruby/www.ruby-lang.org/en/about/index.md

 ### Other Implementations of Ruby

 Ruby, as a language, has a few different implementations.
-This guide has been discussing the reference implementation, **MRI** (“Matz's Ruby Interpreter”) or **CRuby**, but there are also others.
+This page has been discussing the reference implementation, **MRI** (“Matz's Ruby Interpreter”) or **CRuby**, but there are also others.
 They are often useful in certain situations, provide extra